For those of you who are saved and single, let me start by saying your singleness is not a curse.

 After that situationship, I pleaded with God to help me and decided that I was going to work on myself and never again compromise my values for anyone.
 And I haven't since.

-I have been waiting on God to send me that special man for (what seems like) forever.
+I have been waiting on God to send me that special man for (what seems like) a very long time.
 But in waiting, I've learned a lot about myself and about how to overcome the struggles that Christian singles experience.

 My hope is to encourage the not-yet-married and share a few things that will help you along your journey.
 Here are 5 keys to overcoming the struggles of being saved and single: